 This includes subway, bus, light rail and heavy rail trains.
 All of these applications are very close in description to previously described scenarios, especially the electronic payment for fare collection, traveller information for schedules and platform information, and general purpose Internet access for passengers either while waiting for their train/bus or while riding as a passenger.
 Other applications, such as between buses/trains and a central dispatch center, or in a maintenance facility, can be considered variations of some of the Commercial Vehicle Operations scenarios.
 For this reason, no new Actors/Device Sets/Goals/Scenarios will described here as even though they may be identifiable as unique applications/scenarios, they should not have any impact on the system requirements.

 Two aspects of public transportation that require special note are the issues of how passengers may attempt to access the Internet while under way and of trains entering and leaving stations.
-While underway, it is expected that there will be an on-board AP that the passengers will use and thus there is no issue with respect to passenger devices attempting to associate with roadside APs while underway.
+While underway, it is expected that there will be an on-board AP that the passengers will use (this is the approach already being taken by many transit systems) and thus there is no issue with respect to passenger devices attempting to associate with roadside APs while underway.
 The train’s system will be associating with roadside systems but this becomes just another example of the vehicular Internet Access Use Case.
+The notable exception to this is when the train/bus does not have an on-board AP, but there is one either at the station or is detectable at any point while under way.
+In this case, all of the devices carried by all of the passengers may be attempting to associate at essentially the same time.
+Unlike most other Use Case scenarios, the rate of entry is driven by the density of devices on board the train car or bus which can be significantly higher than with walking pedestrians combined with the speeds associated with vehicles.

 A special situation is when a train is entering or leaving a station and there may be hundreds of passengers getting on or off and thus attempting to associate with the new AP at essentially the same time.
 For people getting off of the train, there may be hundreds getting off but they can only exit through the doorways at a rate comparable to people walking through a corridor of the same width as the doorways.
 The problem that may occur is if they do not perform an association or hand-over as they are getting off, but maintain association with the on-board AP and the train leaves.
 The reverse is when passengers board a train and the train leaves the station.
 The result is a potentially very large number of devices attempting to associate or hand-over at essentially the same time due to the sudden loss of the previously associated AP.
 It is not clear at this time how this can be translated into a quantified and substantiated requirement.